 Linux For Everyone is another cool Linux podcast that you can hook up.
 The podcast is hosted by Jason Evangellho.

 It covers the thrilling world of Desktop Linux, open source software and the community creating it.
 The podcast is made for beginners and veterans and everyone who is interested in Linux.

 The podcast releases new episodes every Wednesday.
 And it is available on various platforms like Spotify, YouTube, Google Podcast, and more.

 The name pretty much explains what it is all about.
 Linux Game Cast is your one stop solution for Linux gaming news, reviews, and everything about it.
 The podcast is hosted by Venn Stone, Jordan Cwang, Pedro Mateus, and Jill Bryant.

-Self-Hosted is a Linux Academy podcast showcasing free and open source technologies that you can host by yourself.
+Self-Hosted is A Cloud Guru podcast showcasing free and open source technologies that you can host by yourself.